mikehadlow/dillinger/docs/framework-to-core.md

 At the end of the analysis process, we should have a list of NuGet packages to be checked for dotnet standard versions, our internal libraries that need to be converted to dotnet core, and our applications/services that need to be converted to dotnet core.
 We didn't have any problems with base class libraries or frameworks because our services are all console executables that communicate via EasyNetQ, so the BCL footprint was very light.
 Of course you will have a different experience if your application uses something like WCF.

 ### Converting Projects to dotnet Standard and Core
-Some early experiments we tried with converting .NET Frameworks to dotnet Standard or Core in place, did not go well, so we soon settled on the practice of creating entirely new solutions and projects and simply copying the .cs files across.
+Some early experiments we tried with converting .NET Frameworks to dotnet Standard or Core in place, by modifying the `.csproj` files, did not go well, so we soon settled on the practice of creating entirely new solutions and projects and simply copying the .cs files across.
 For this [Git Worktree](https://git-scm.com/docs/git-worktree) is your very good friend.
 Worktree allows you to create a new branch with a new working tree in a separate directory, so you can maintain both your main branch (master for example), and your conversion branch side by side.
 The project conversion process looks something like this:

 1. Create a new branch in a new worktree with the worktree command: `git worktree add -b core-conversion <path to new working directory>`
 2. In the new branch open the solution in Visual Studio and remove all the projects.